Privacy Disclosure Statement

 Privacy concerns or complaints

-If you have concerns or wish to make a complaint regarding the handling of your personal information by us, please call us on 1300 002 258 or e-mail us at firstname.lastname@example.org.
+If you have concerns or wish to make a complaint regarding the handling of your personal information by us, please chat to us via the "Talk to Us" section of the app, call us on 1300 002 258 or e-mail us at firstname.lastname@example.org.
 We will promptly investigate your complaint and notify you of the outcome.

 If you are not satisfied with the response provided by us, you may refer your complaint directly to the relevant External Dispute Resolution scheme: